 Children come from all walks of life.
 So, there isn’t a one-size-fits-all solution to making an impact on them.

-In 2016 we made an effort to better serve LGBTQ+ youth and families in our program.
+In 2016 we began making an effort to better serve LGBTQ+ youth and families in our program.
 As an agency we participated in staff trainings and collaborated with local community partners to ensure we are following best practices and provide proper resources to the youth and families we serve.
 Since then, we have updated matching policies; shifted from a policy of nondiscrimination to a culture that is affirming and welcoming of all people, including the LGBTQ+ community; and rethinking how we do our day-to-day work to better serve all youth.

 We value diversity, and no person will be denied equal opportunity to volunteer because of race, sexual orientation, gender identity or gender expression.
 Preferences, fit and similarity of interests are taken into consideration when matching individuals together.
 As part of the matching process, we will disclose such information to the parent/guardian.
 If preferences are not aligned, Big Brothers Big Sisters of the Midlands will work to find a Little who we believe will be a good match for you.

 We will continually work to enhance our community-based mentoring program and agency as a whole to better support our LGBTQ+ Bigs, Littles and their families.

 Bigs in Blue is a one-to-one mentoring program that connects youth with police throughout the Omaha/Council Bluffs metro area, building strong, trusting, lasting relationships.
 These relationships can help children develop into confident adults and help build stronger bonds between law enforcement and the families they serve.
 We are pleased to roll out this initiative across our community and are looking for your support.
 Learn more or give a gift to support Bigs in Blue by selecting one of the options below.
 Thank you for your support.